selsamman/redux-reactions/README.md

 ```
 ### Using Selectors and Actions in Action Creators

-The final benefit of Reactions.connect is that it binds action creators such that when they are called *this* points to the properties that are bound to the component via the Redactions.connect call.
+The final benefit of Reactions.connect is that it binds action creators such that when they are called *this* points to the properties that are bound to the component via the Reactions.connect call.
 This means that if you use thunks you can invoke actions and selectors easily:
 ```
 bankReactions = {
     accountBalance: (state) => (state.domain.balance)